MediaComem/comem-archioweb/exercises/node.md

 Create a Node.js command line script named `yell.mjs` which:

 - Takes one file name as an argument.
-- Reads the file with the UTF-8 encoding.
+- Reads the file with the UTF-8 encoding, using `node:fs/promises` and `await`.
 - Converts the contents of the file to uppercase.
 - Outputs the converted contents.